newrelic-experimental/nr-bulk-ssl-checker/readme.md

 ![dashboard-example](dashboard.png)

 ## Getting started (Copy and Paste)
+This is the simplest way to get started, you wil need to manualy create you synthetic monitor.

-Simply copy and paste the [`copy-paste-example.js`](./copy-paste-example.js) into a Scripted API synthetic monitor.
+Copy and paste the [`copy-paste-example.js`](./copy-paste-example.js) into a Scripted API synthetic monitor.
 You will need to provide an ingest API key (prefereably via a secure credential) and define your getTargets() function.
 Refer to the [example scripts](./terraform/targetdata/) for configuration ideas.

 ## Alerting